All Episodes

 And so what do you do?

-And that high and low versus the middle is the way that you break up society because you promise the new voters or the new participants that you will give them whatever the Kulaks have.
+And that high and low versus the middle is the way that you break apart society because you promise the new voters or the new participants that you will give them whatever the Kulaks have.

-It's all their fault, the middle class.
+It's all their fault.

 They're the racists.